DanielJMaia/cookbook-project/README.md

 - The mobile version scales as intended, and provides 100% of the functionality of the desktop one.
 - Each navigation item was pressed from the index, category, recipe, edit recipe and add recipe pages.
 This includes the title which redirects to the home page.
 - The searchbar was used on each of these pages.
-- An incorrect entry was typed in i.e. asdasd to make sure that the error message appeared.
+- An incorrect entry was typed in i.e. "asdasd" to make sure that the error message appeared.
 - Partial words were types in to make sure they still returned results.
     - chicken - This returns all the recipes with chicken in their title.
     - thie - This returns the banana and blueberry smoothie.